 Are you excited about pursuing a career as a software engineer?
 The traditional path involves earning a bachelor's in software engineering or a related field.
 However, many of today's largest tech companies, such as Apple and IBM, emphasize skills over formal education.

 You can earn a certificate from a software engineering bootcamp to develop these skills.
 An associate degree in software engineering may also open up entry-level positions.
-If you're considering leadership or academic roles, a master's or doctoral may offer the best option.
+If you're considering leadership or academic roles, a master's or doctoral program may offer the best option.

 Software Engineering Certificates